James M. Buchanan: Major research themes

 In 1967 Buchanan co-authored Public Debt in a Democratic Society with Wagner.
 Buchanan considered his work on public debt as an important extension of his work on public choice theory.
 Public choice theory examined political decision-making structures as applied to budget policy, specifically as related to fiscal deficit.
 Buchanan said that there was government overreach in totalitarian regimes but also in the 1960s in Western democratic welfare-state nations, such as President Lyndon B. Johnson's Great Society programs designed to eliminate poverty and racial injustice.
-In the 1970s, as more people became critical of government programs, public choice theory provided some common sense answers, as opposed to romance.
+As more people became critical of government programs during the 1970s, in his view public choice theory provided some common sense answers, as opposed to romance.
 He said that he did not want to "lead the way", he wanted to provide a way for people to "interpret better what they were seeing".
 He described how politicians provide their constituents with programs that benefit them, paying for the new programs with deficit to avoid having to raise taxes to pay for them in order to remain in office.
 Public choice policies called for constitutional amendments to prevent the deficit from accelerating even more.
 In his 1986 chapter "Budgetary Bias in Post-Keynesian Politics" in Deficits, he wrote, "The most elementary prediction from public choice theory is that in the absence of moral or constitutional constraints democracies will finance some share of public consumption from debt issue rather than from taxation and that, in consequence, spending rates will be higher than would accrue under budget balance."

 In 1968, Buchanan left the University of Virginia and spent a year at the University of California, Los Angeles.
 He published The Demand and Supply of Public Goods, in which he described public finance methods using consensus politics developed by Wicksell and his student Erik Lindahl (1891 – 1960) within the framework of their concept of the ideal state.
 Hayek had introduced their work to anglophone economists in his 1941 Pure Theory of Capital written while he was at the London School of Economics (LSE).
 Buchanan traced the history of public goods theory to Wicksell and re-examined the Wicksellian unanimous solution in voting.
 He discussed tax shares as a variable in public finance theory and potential outcomes of public choice by majority rule.
 The Lindahl tax share on public goods paid by individuals is based on the marginal benefits derived from the goods—a system designed to maximize efficiency for the individual while also providing optimal public good.
 The rate or share of taxation is related to the willingness to pay.
 Buchanan discussed challenges to achieving a Pareto-optimal position from Lindahl's concept of public goods, such as free riders.